hanvkev/osn25_AROT_RET/README.md

 - **polygon_plot.ipynb** – Visualization of runway and taxiway polygons at Zurich Airport.
 - **stand_plot.ipynb** – Visualization of stand polygons at Zurich Airport.

+## Notes

+- The final dataset and code contain additional features that were not used for the final prediction models.